Crosstalk-mitigated microelectronic control for optically-active spins: Experimental setup

 In the continuous-wave ODMR measurement, the 515 nm laser is constantly on while the frequency of the microwave source is swept around the resonance of electron spin transitions.
 Again, due to the difference of PL intensity for the electron states, a dip is observed at resonances with a certain depth (the ODMR contrast).
-For results shown in Fig.\ref{fig4}a-e, the contrast is extracted by fitting the measured PL intensity across frequency sweeps to a Gaussian dip.
+The contrast is extracted by fitting the measured PL intensity across frequency sweeps to a Gaussian dip.
 Error bars, showing one standard deviation in photon counts, arise from the photon shot noise and low drift of the experimental setup.